chasenuzum/library-recommender/README.md

 - **Main Application**:
   - Executes the ingestion process and runs the main recommendation application seamlessly.

+- **Streamlit Application**:
+  - User interface that also that acts as a database manager and recommender UI for a librarian
+  - Contains ability to add users/books and track checkouts
+  - Ability in future to send user an email with recommendation

 - **Dockerized Setup**:
   - Dockerfile provided for easy deployment and environment consistency.
   - Runs on Python 3.11.